Ishaan44/Ishaan44.github.io/_projects/13_project.md

 ---
 layout: page
 title: Classic Proofs
-description: Sometimes old is truly gold.
-On this page I have presented several classical proofs in percolation theory.
+description: On this page I have presented several classical proofs in percolation theory.
 importance: 4
 category: Notes and Other Writings
 ---